onnx/onnx/docs/Operators.md

      contains the indices of the top k elements (original indices from the input tensor).

-  If "mode" is 1 (the default value) then the k largest elements are returned.
+  If "largest" is 1 (the default value) then the k largest elements are returned.
   If "sorted" is 1 (the default value) then the resulting k elements will be sorted.
+  If "sorted" is 0, order of returned 'Values' and 'Indices' are undefined.

   Given two equivalent values, this operator uses the indices along the axis as a tiebreaker.
 That is, the element with the lower index will appear first.